koolskateguy89/Anime-Filler-Manager/README.md

     - [x] If using `mvn install` on packages, running with IntelliJ on main package may not use the most up to date 'version' of other packages
-      - (Use `mvn package` in parent) Running with IntelliJ on main package will use most up to date version of other packages nice
+      - (Use `mvn package` in parent) Running with IntelliJ on main package will use most up-to-date version of other packages nice
 - Filler going to be its own actual API? i.e. project.
 If so, convert it to Java???

 ### How it works (figured out)

 - [x] `mvn package` isn't slow anymore - `clean package` ~22s
-- [x] parent POM
+- [x] parent & aggregator POM (inherit AFM, aggregate libs e.g. filler)
-- [x]

 ## Table of Contents